Toloka/docs-tolokers/en/common/pay/about.md

 | $20 |

+{% note alert %}

+Starting from 2 July 2023 Payoneer will charge 1 USD per every Toloka payment received to Payoneer account.
+If you don’t agree with the change, you may choose an alternative payment system available in your region.

+{% endnote %}

 * To a bank account.
 * To the Payoneer Mastercard.

 To find out the exact fee amount, go to **Fees** in your Payoneer account.

 The minimum withdrawal amount may differ from the one when withdrawing from Toloka.
 It might be higher (for example, $50).

-{% note alert %}

-Funds withdrawal to Payoneer is currently unavailable for users from Russia.

-{% endnote %}

 ||
 ||[QIWI](Qiwi-wallet.md) |